This recipe makes 12 enchiladas.

 Broil them in the toaster oven for 10 to 15 minutes.
 Most of the skin

 should be separated at this point.
-Let it cool on the counter and then peel off as
+Let it cool on the counter for 10 minutes, then peel off as

 much of the skin as you can.
 Chop them coarsely.